 Students requesting Graduate Project (EGEE 597), Thesis (EGEE 598) or Independent Study (EGEE 599) must complete a study application form and submit it for approval to the supervising faculty member and department chair prior to the semester in which the course work is to begin.

-Advancement to Candidacy Advancement to candidacy requires that the student file a graduation check prior to the beginning of the final semester (see class schedule for deadlines).
+Advancement to candidacy requires that the student file a graduation check prior to the beginning of the final semester (see class schedule for deadlines).
 Completion of requirements for the degree include a minimum GPA of 3.0 on all study plan course work, successful completion of a comprehensive examination or oral defense of a thesis or project, and recommendation by the Electrical Engineering faculty and Office of Graduate Studies.